Atlas-Racing/HydrakonSimV2/documentation/content/hydraconnect.md

-# Hydraconnect: Remote Connection Guide
+---
+title: 6.
+Hydraconnect Guide (Remote Connection)
+---

 This guide details the "Hydraconnect" workflow, which enables hybrid development scenarios where team members can run the ROS 2 stack locally while connecting to a remote CARLA simulation server.

 ## Overview

 By default, HydrakonSimV2 connects to `localhost`.
-To connect to a remote server (e.g., a powerful simulation rig or the tracking PC), you need to:
+To connect to a remote server you need to:
 1. Configure Fast DDS for network discovery.
 2. Launch the system with the `host` argument.